• Home

 In general, the pathway to special forces service depends greatly on the branch of service-the U.S. Army allows recruits to request placements with the Green Berets or other units at recruitment time, and other branches may permit this, too.
 What isn’t allowed is to bypass the regular boot camp or basic training to attend an elite unit training course.
 All applicants must successfully complete basic training first.

-Joining as an officer means you are required to meet that branch of service’s requirements for a four-year degree and be trained as a military officer first.
+Joining as an officer means you must meet that branch of service’s requirements for a four-year degree and be trained as a military officer first.
 You won’t be able to join the military and be accepted as a Special Forces trainee as an officer without meeting these requirements.

 You can become an officer by being commissioned after completing your four-year degree, you can complete an undergraduate degree via an ROTC program, or you can attend a military service academy.
 Those who join the military first and later decide to apply for a Special Forces position must wait three years before applying.
 This applies to both officers and enlisted members.